Growing up, I noticed and observed lots of things and one of them was that there were two kinds of guys when it came to eating carbs.

 All by simply improving my insulin sensitivity, which improved my blood sugar levels and lots of other hormones.

-I ate more carbs, gained more muscle, got leaner, had amazing workouts, and great pumps again.
+I ate more carbs, gained more muscle, got leaner, had amazing workouts, and had great pumps again.

-I was excited, motivated, and was enjoying my workouts.
+I was excited, motivated, and enjoying my workouts.

 I improved one of the most powerful and important hormones in the body, insulin.

 Which when used correctly can either build you lots of muscle or lots of fat.

 In fact, this is why some bodybuilders will use injectable insulin.
 Of course, you don’t need to do such extreme drugs which can literally kill you.

 And for the past 25+ years since I learned about the importance of managing insulin and blood sugar levels, I’ve done everything possible to keep insulin sensitivity high and optimize my insulin levels.

 Which by the way, will dramatically improve your health in every aspect.
 But, I’ll discuss that in another article.